Browbands + Bridle Accessories

 There is no harm in feeding them regularly so anytime you think your horse might be put into a stressful situation, calming supplements are an extremely helpful tool to make everyone’s day go more smoothly.

 In most areas, the winter weather can get in the way of a consistent riding schedule.
 During the summer months, most riders spend a lot more time with their horses.
 More time equals more stress on your horse’s body.
-An easy way to provide some relief after a strenuous ride is to include applying liniment to your horse’s legs in your post-ride routine.
+An easy way to provide some relief after a strenuous ride is to include Therapy products in your horse’s post-ride routine.

 The last thing you want to be doing at horse shows in the summer heat is walking back and forth from the barn to the ring because you forgot something.
 Whether you are a rider, trainer, horse show parent, or significant other along for the ride, having a horse show backpack or a barn backpack with all of the products you use regularly will make sure that you have your essentials on hand (hello fly spray and sunscreen) and save you those annoying trips to and from the barn.